zigavaupot/blogger/autumn-makeit-2025/graph-rag-scenario/index.md

 Query count **must come down to 0** before continuing.

-This query counts how many text chunks in the main chunks table (STORY_TABLE_CHUNKS) have NOT yet been processed and added to the staging table (GRAPH_EXTRACTION_STAGING).

-Query count must come down to 0 before continuing.

 ```sql
 SELECT count(*)  AS "Chunks of Text to Send"
 FROM  STORY_TABLE_CHUNKS c